 Along the Nyando river lies the Luanda Magere Stone.
-They say it is where the grave of a great son of Luoland sits.
-His name was Luanda Magere, a ferocious warrior who no one could kill on the battlefield.
+Here, they say, lies the grave of a great son of Luoland.
+His name, Luanda Magere, a ferocious warrior who no one could kill on the battlefield.
 It is believed that during his time, he was made of stone, hence his name, Luanda.

 History speaks of a tumultuous time when war broke out between the Luo and Kipsigis tribes.
 In these battles, Luanda Magere killed very many Kipsigis warriors such that the Kipisigis resulted in peace.